eslint-community/eslint-plugin-es-x/docs/rules/no-arraybuffer-prototype-transfer.md

 > disallow the `ArrayBuffer.prototype.transfer` method

 - ❗ <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
-- ✅ The following configurations enable this rule: `plugin:es-x/no-new-in-esnext`
+- ✅ The following configurations enable this rule: [no-new-in-esnext]

 This rule reports ES2024 [``ArrayBuffer.prototype.transfer`` methods](https://github.com/tc39/proposal-arraybuffer-transfer) as errors.